next-theme/theme-next-docs/source/docs/getting-started/installation.md

 ### Select Version

-A new version of NexT will be released every month.
+The NexT theme will continue to release new versions to include new features and bug fixes.
 You can choose to install the latest version or choose a stable old version.

 {% tabs download-next %}
 <!-- tab {% label success@Latest Master Branch %} -->